Tourist Season: Plot

 In a last-ditch effort, Jesús kidnaps Al at gunpoint and drives him to Key Largo to be executed.
-Al is wounded in the shoulder by Jesús's shotgun, but Brian manages to track them down and kills Jesús.
-To Brian's surprise, the parade proceeds without any sign of Las Noches.
-The following evening, during the Orange Bowl, he belatedly realizes that Kara Lynn is supposed to make a brief appearance during the game's halftime show, and figures out that Las Noches has chosen that moment to strike.
+Al is wounded in the shoulder by Jesús' shotgun, but Brian manages to track them down and kills Jesús.
+To his surprise, the parade proceeds without any sign of Las Noches.
+The following evening, during the Orange Bowl, he belatedly realizes that Kara Lynn is supposed to make a brief appearance during the game's halftime show and figures out that Las Noches has chosen that moment to strike.
 Kara Lynn is kidnapped and carried out of the stadium on an airboat, though one of the terrorists, ex-football player "Viceroy" Wilson, is shot to death by her unofficial escort.
 Brian deduces from Skip's old press clippings that he has taken Kara Lynn to Osprey Island, a small nature preserve in the middle of Biscayne Bay.
 There, Skip reveals to Kara Lynn that the island has been mined with dynamite, to be exploded at dawn, to allow for the construction of a new condominium.
 He plans to leave her there, with the island's other remaining wildlife, so that her death will send a message to Florida's greedy developers.

 Before Skip can depart, Brian arrives and disables him with a bullet to the leg.
 Skip initially refuses to tell Brian where he has anchored his boat, prepared to let the dynamite claim the three of them all at once.
 However, upon realizing that Brian has brought Jenna along, he surrenders the boat's location.
 To Brian's surprise, he refuses to go along with them.
-As they speed away from the island, Keyes, Kara Lynn, and Jenna look back and see Skip is climbing a tree, trying to scare a bald eagle nesting there into taking flight before the dynamite explodes.
+As they speed away from the island, Keyes, Kara Lynn and Jenna look back and see Skip is climbing a tree, trying to scare a bald eagle nesting there into taking flight before the dynamite explodes.
 The novel ends just as the "all clear" signal for the detonation is sounded, with the three of them whispering the same prayer: "Please fly away."